jjcoronal/portf0lio/index.md

 ### [CLJT Housing Typology: Follow-up Research | (2/2)](page5.md)

-By providing an accessible first step toward independent living, the researched housing model represents a progressive urban housing strategy—one that rethinks inclusion, affordability, and social mobility in one of the world's most dynamic metropolitan centers.
+By providing an accessible first step toward independent living, the researched housing model represents a progressive urban housing strategy that rethinks inclusion, affordability, and social mobility in one of the world's most dynamic metropolitan centers.

 ### [Mexico City: Twelve archeologies of housing at a crossroads](page7.md)